Thinkwise/docs/docs/kb/exchange.md

 ##### Mandatory settings

 - LogPort
-  - Port on which to a Telnet connection can be made to view the log feed.
+  - Port on which a Telnet connection can be made to view the log feed.
 - DatabaseListenPort
   - Port on which the database creates TCP connections to pass updates.
 - DatabaseType